 In accordance with the Council Resolution of 6 June 1974 and the preceding Council Directives concerning the Health professions, minimum qualitative and quantitative criteria are resorted for the purpose of approximating the laws of the Member States.
-Hence the Directive specifies on the one hand the knowledge which the pharmacist's training must ensure in all the States (see paragraph 1) and, on the other hand, the minimum training training training paragraph 2), together with the list of basic subjects (cf. paragraph 3) which appear to be indispensable for acquiring this knowledge.
+Hence the Directive specifies on the one hand the knowledge which the pharmacist's training must ensure in all the States (see paragraph 1) and, on the other hand, the minimum duracion of the training touched (see paragraph 2), together with the list of basic subjects (cf. paragraph 3) which appear to be indispensable for acquiring this knowledge.